ohduran/ohduran.github.io/_collections/_articles/2019-01-16-why-would-people-avoid-skin-in-the-game.markdown

 ---
 layout: post
-title:  "Of Avoiding Skin in the Game"
+title: Of Avoiding Skin in the Game
 date:   2019-01-15 00:10:00 +0100
 categories: articles
 permalink: /of-avoiding-skin-in-the-game